moskytw/git-count/README.rst

     2013-05-01  225
     2013-04-01  153

-Count all of the commits in 5 days and in a given range.
+Count all of the commits in 5 days and in a given range:

 ::